matthew-dong-dev/ICS-research/README.md

 ## `semantic_model.py [options]`

-Creates bag of words representations for the text-valued column, and train a logistic regression model using the full vector space to predict those bag of words.
+Creates bag of words representations for the text-valued column, and trains a logistic regression model using the full vector space to predict those bag of words.

 Input: